 A number of changes happen to your face as you age.
 Some are more obvious, like wrinkles or a loss of firmness to your skin.
 Others are less obvious, including a receding of the facial bones.
 When this occurs, your face loses definition in the chin, jaw, and cheek, resulting in a flatter look.
-Cheek definition can be restored through augmentation, which can be accomplished using implants or dermal fillers at his practice in the Scottsdale-Phoenix area.
+Dr. Todd Hobgood restores or enhances cheek definition through cheek augmentation with implants or dermal fillers at his practice in the Scottsdale-Phoenix area.

 How Implants Work

 Implants come in a wide variety of materials and are chosen based on their intended destination.
 Cheek implants are usually soft and semi-solid to mimic the actual cheek.
 The most common material used in cheek implants is silicone, but they can also be constructed out of other materials, such as Gore-Tex.

 Cheek implants also come in three different sizes designed for different areas depending on the nature of the problem.
 Malar implants are the most common type and are placed right on the cheekbone.
 These implants give the cheekbone a higher and more contoured appearance.
 Submalar implants are placed below the cheek bone to give the cheek a fuller look.
 This is usually used to correct a sunken or gaunt appearance in the midface.
 Tear trough implants are the third type of implant and are place beneath the eyes to correct a hollow or sunken eye look.

 Malar and submalar implants are usually inserted through incisions in the mouth.
 Once the incision is made, the surgeon will insert and move the implant into place, then ensure that the shape and placement are correct before closing the incisions.
 Tear trough implants can also be placed through the mouth, but they are usually placed through incisions in the lower eyelid.
 By making internal incisions, the surgeon prevents any external scarring on the face.